Contact surgery numbers: Tightness and overtwistedness

 The third surgery diagram in Figure~\ref{fig:GeneralOTDisk} is by a Legendrian isotopy equivalent to the second one.
 Consider the Legendrian knot $L$ in this surgery diagram, as in the first case.
 If we see $K'$ as a Legendrian knot in $K(1/n)$, we see that $K'$ does not intersect the Seifert disk of $L$ in $K(1/n)$ and therefore the overtwisted disk bounded by $L$ survives after the contact $r'$-surgery along $K'$ in $K(1/n)$.
 So, the first part of Theorem~\ref{thm:ozbagci} follows.
 The contact surgeries where the stabilizations of $K'$ are all chosen with the same sign as that of $K$ can be tight follows from the next theorem.

 Part (2) follows directly. \end{proof}

-The case of integer contact surgeries along knots stabilized only with one sign are summarized in the following theorem due to Lisca and Stipsicz, whose proof follows from the lantern destabilization (Lemma~\ref{lem:LanternDestabilization}).
+The case of integer contact surgeries along knots stabilized only with one sign is summarized in the following theorem due to Lisca and Stipsicz, whose proof follows from the lantern destabilization (Lemma~\ref{lem:LanternDestabilization}).
 We refer to~\cite[Section~2]{LS11} for the details.

-\begin{thm}[Lisca--Stipsicz~\cite{LS11}] Let $L$ be a Legendrian knot which cannot be destabilized and let $K=L_s$ be an $s$-times stabilization of $L$ with all signs of the stabilizations equal.
-The contact $n$-surgeries (again with all stabilizations with the same sign) along $K$ are determined as follows.
+\begin{thm}[Lisca--Stipsicz~\cite{LS11}] Let $L$ be a Legendrian knot and let $K=L_s$ be the $s$-fold positive stabilization of $L$.
+The contact $n$-surgeries (again with all stabilizations positive) along $K$ are determined as follows.

-In particular, it follows that for $n<s+1$ the contact manifold $K(n)$ is overtwisted and that for $n\geq s+1$ the contact manifold $K(n)$ is tight if $L(+1)$ is tight. \end{thm}
+In particular, it follows that for $n<s+1$ the contact manifold $K(n)$ is overtwisted and that for $n\geq s+1$ the contact manifold $K(n)$ is tight if $L(+1)$ is tight.
+The same statement also holds with all stabilizations negative instead of positive. \end{thm}

-For more general knot types, one can use Theorem~\ref{thm:LiscaStipsicz} to trace most information about tightness back to understanding the tightness/overtwistedness of its non-destabilizable Legendrian realizations.
-As an example we can determine tightness/overtwistedness for most surgery slopes along Legendrian unknots.
+For more general knot types, one can use Theorem~\ref{thm:LiscaStipsicz} to trace most information about tightness back to understanding the tightness/overtwistedness of surgeries along its non-destabilizable Legendrian realizations.
+As an example, we can determine tightness/overtwistedness for most surgery slopes along Legendrian unknots.

-\begin{cor}Let $U$ be a Legendrian realization of the unknot in $(S^3,\xist)$. \begin{itemize} \item [(1)] If $U$ is $2$-times stabilized, one time positive and one time negative, then any positive surgery along $U$, is overtwisted. \item [(2)] We denote by $U_s$ the Legendrian unknot with $\tb=-s$ and $\vert\rot\vert=s-1$, i.e. $U_s$ is obtained by $(s-1)$ stabilizations of the same sign from the unique Legendrian unknot $U=U_1$ with $\tb=-1$.
+\begin{cor}Let $U$ be a Legendrian realization of the unknot in $(S^3,\xist)$. \begin{itemize} \item [(1)] If $U$ is twice stabilized, once positively and once negatively, then any positive surgery along $U$, is overtwisted. \item [(2)] We denote by $U_s$ the Legendrian unknot with $\tb=-s$ and $\vert\rot\vert=s-1$, i.e. $U_s$ is obtained by $(s-1)$ stabilizations of the same sign from the unique Legendrian unknot $U=U_1$ with $\tb=-1$.
 If $n<s+1$ any contact $(+n)$-surgery along $U_s$ is overtwisted.
 If $n\geq s+1$ then exactly one contact $(+n)$-surgery along $U_s$ is overtwisted and the other is tight. \end{itemize} \end{cor}

 \begin{proof} Part (1) follows from Theorem~\ref{thm:ozbagci} Part~(2) and part (2) from Theorem~\ref{thm:LiscaStipsicz}. \end{proof}